-It’s one thing to have an excellent website and social media presence, but to keep your customers attention, you also have to have great graphics.
+Having an excellent website and social media presence is one thing, but you also have to have great graphics to keep your customers’ attention.
 That also comes into play when it’s time to sell items, particularly when they were not the ones your customers came in search of.
-An excellent graphic designer can create a great first impression and communicate your message efficiently and effectively.
-However, before you commit to a graphic designer, ask to see their portfolio.
-Styles vary, and even equally talented graphic designers may have very different ideas about how to portray your business.
+An excellent graphic designer can create a great first impression and efficiently communicate your message.
+However, before committing to a graphic designer, ask to see their portfolio.
+Styles vary, and even equally talented graphic designers may have very different ideas about portraying your business.

 At some point, as your business continues to grow, it will make sense to hire a salesperson to take things to the next level.
-Propeller CRM notes that you’ll know when the time is right, and a few signs of this include knowing how to scale your time and having in place a defined sales process.
+Propeller CRM notes that you’ll know when the time is right, and a few signs of this include learning how to scale your time and having a defined sales process in place.
 In many cases, your new sales representative will expect a small salary to start but will transition to a commission-based income structure as they prove themselves useful.
 Keep in mind that there are benefits to having a fixed salary, such as maintaining a steady budget.
-Commission pay might be a better choice if you’re looking for someone highly-skilled, knowledgeable, and aggressive, and your business is ready to keep up with demand.
+However, commission pay might be a better choice if you’re looking for someone highly-skilled, knowledgeable, and aggressive, and your business is ready to keep up with demand.

 Boost Customer Satisfaction

 Make no mistake that your customer service strategies fall comfortably into the scope of sales and marketing.
-If your customers are not happy with the service they receive, none of your efforts will matter in the end.
+However, if your customers are not happy with the service they receive, none of your efforts will matter in the end.

 Your (Virtual) Right Hand

-If you’re looking to improve customer satisfaction and retention, hiring a virtual assistant is a smart move.
+Hiring a virtual assistant is a smart move if you’re looking to improve customer satisfaction and retention.
 This is a person who can help you juggle all that you have going on so that you can better focus on those aspects of your business that need your attention the most.
-A virtual assistant can lend a sense of professionalism to your enterprise, even if you are a business of one.
+In addition, a virtual assistant can lend a sense of professionalism to your enterprise, even if you are a business of one.
 They can keep you on track and remind you of phone calls and meetings that you may otherwise miss.
-Perhaps most importantly, they can provide a quick response to queries in online chats, text, telephone calls, and other forms of communication.
+Perhaps most importantly, they can quickly respond to queries in online chats, text, telephone calls, and other forms of communication.